nodejs/node/doc/api.markdown

 ### stream.setTimeout(timeout)

 Sets the stream to timeout after `timeout` milliseconds of inactivity on the stream.
-By default all `net.Stream` objects have a timeout of 60 seconds (60000 ms).
+By default `net.Stream` do not have a timeout.

+When an idle timeout is triggered the stream will receive a `'timeout'` event but the connection will not be severed.
+The user must manually `end()` or `destroy()` the stream.

-If `timeout` is 0, then the idle timeout is disabled.
+If `timeout` is 0, then the existing idle timeout is disabled.

 ### stream.setNoDelay(noDelay=true)